 Therefore, you should not participate in close combat until you are certain that you can deliver the finishing blow or catch an adversary off guard.
 Only then should you make the decision to do so.
 The ideal time to capitalize on an opening is when Dragonblade is active, and you are in close proximity to an opponent, or when the opponent you are fighting is weak.

-That is all that we had to discuss Genji’s abilities, tips, and tricks & overall playstyle in Overwatch 2.
+That is all that I had to discuss Genji’s abilities, tips, and tricks & overall playstyle in Overwatch 2.
 Do you still continue playing with this hero in the sequel?
 Is it your first time maining Genji?
-Share your thoughts with us in the comments section below.
+Share your thoughts with me in the comments section below.

 Thanks!
 Do share your feedback with us. ⚡